kafka, monitoring, operations, metrics, observability

 JMX Metrics Export

 Kafka brokers expose metrics via JMX, a standard Java monitoring interface.
-Tools like JMX Exporter convert these metrics into formats consumable by modern monitoring systems.
+The Prometheus JMX Exporter converts these metrics into formats consumable by modern monitoring systems.
 The exporter runs as a Java agent alongside the broker, scraping metrics and making them available via HTTP endpoints.

 Time-Series Databases